microsoft/fast-cli/README.md

 # FAST CLI Project

-This is the FAST CLI project, containing the FAST CLI package and other related CLI packages for FAST project creation and management.
-The goal of these packages is to allow users to integrate them into their workflows and accelerate them.
+This is the FAST CLI project, containing the `@microsoft/fast-cli` package as well as related packages for FAST project creation and management.
+The goal of this project is to allow users to accelerate their workflows in FAST projects.

+## Usage

+Check out our documentation for details on how to use our packages at https://microsoft.github.io/fast-cli/.

 ## Joining the Community

 Looking to get answers to questions or engage with us in realtime?
 Our community is most active [on Discord](https://discord.gg/FcSNfg4).
-Submit requests and issues on [GitHub](https://github.com/microsoft/fast-tooling/issues/new/choose), or join us by contributing on [some good first issues via GitHub](https://github.com/microsoft/fast-tooling/labels/community:good-first-issue).
+Submit requests and issues on [GitHub](https://github.com/microsoft/fast-cli/issues/new/choose), or join us by contributing on [some good first issues via GitHub](https://github.com/microsoft/fast-cli/labels/community:good-first-issue).

 We look forward to building an amazing open source community with you!